Health-RI/metadata-documentation/src/new/classtext.md

 The separation from above helps modularize metadata and makes it easier to reuse supporting elements across multiple datasets or services.
 It helps users to easier use those classes.
 To apply it:
 - Start with main classes -> Identify the datasets, services, and distributions you need to describe.
-- Link supportive classes –> Use them wherever the profile specifies a property range (e.g., publisher → Agent).
+- Link supportive classes –> Use them wherever the schema specifies a property range (e.g., publisher → Agent).
 - Always fill mandatory properties –> Ensure your metadata is valid and interoperable.
 - Add recommended properties where possible –> Improve FAIRness and increases the overall maturity of your metadata.
 - Reuse supportive entities –> E.g. if the same Agent or Identifier appears in multiple records, reference it rather than duplicating it.